 Q: The flag isn’t in the format flag{...}.
 What now?

 A: Check the challenge description for the flag pattern.
 Common alternatives are CTF{...}, picoCTF{...}, or even just a hex string.
-Adjust the grep regex accordingly Surprisingly effective..
+Adjust the grep regex accordingly Not complicated — just consistent.
+That alone is useful..

 Q: I only see a long string of random characters.
 How can I tell if it’s encoded?